Sukhoi Su-35: United Arab Emirates

+Pakistan

+Pakistan was reportedly seeking to acquire a batch of at least 10 Su-35s in the mid 2010s, though there have been some denials from Russian officials on this.
+The Pakistan Air Force has more recently acquired the single engine J-10 fighter.

+Other failed bids

 Libya was also expected to be an early export customer for 12 to 15 Su-35s along with other Russian weapons; however, the civil war in Libya and the resulting military intervention cancelled such plans.
-Russia has also offered the modernized Su-35 to India, Malaysia, and Greece; no firm contracts have materialised, with the first two countries having been occupied with other fighter projects and unlikely to procure the modernized Su-35.
+Russia has also offered the modernized Su-35 to Malaysia, and Greece (a NATO Member) but no firm contracts have materialized, with Malaysia being occupied with another fighter project and unlikely to procure the modernized Su-35.